-RECURRENT neural networks (RNNs) have shown remarkable successes in sequence-to-sequence processing applications such as natural language processing (NLP) [1], speech-to-text [2], and video analysis [3].
-Since low latency is key for a seamless user experience in such applications, efficient and real-time RNN acceleration is required.
+RECURRENT Neural Networks (RNNs) have shown remarkable successes in sequence-to-sequence processing applications such as natural language processing (NLP) [1], speech-to-text [2] and video analysis [3].
+Since low-latency is key for a seamless user experience in such applications, efficient and real-time RNN acceleration is required.
 There are many RNN variants.
-Long short-term memory (LSTM) and gated recurrent unit (GRU) are the two most popular ones.
-To speed up RNN inferences, fieldprogrammable gate arrays (FPGAs) have been utilized in
+Long Short-Term Memory (LSTM) and Gated recurrent unit (GRU) are the two most popular ones.
+To speed up RNN inferences, FPGAs have been utilized in various scenarios [4]-[7], achieving lower latency and power consumption compared to CPUs and GPUs.